salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-attributes.md

 #### Removing an attribute

 Attributes cannot be removed from the Contact record.
 However, they can be set back to blank.
-Call removeAttribute to remove the value for the name Contact record attribute.
+Call removeAttribute to remove the value for the named Contact record attribute.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/8378b45a6ce0a971f12b.js"></script>

 #### Retrieving all attributes saved locally

 Attributes are not retrieved from the Contact record.
-However, if you wish to get a list of all the attributes you have saved locally by calling addAttribute, then you can by calling getAttributes.
+However, if you wish to get a list of all the attributes you have saved locally using addAttribute, then call getAttributes.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/bc224eb2e8c7d46ef4d0.js"></script>